 Employers Liability Insurance also covers the following types of lawsuits:

-Third-Party-Over Action – An employee who has been injured or fallen ill on the job generally can’t sue their employer if they have agreed to workers’ compensation benefits, but they can potentially sue a liable third party, and that third party may then in turn sue the employer, depending on the employer’s contractual obligations.
+An employee who has been injured or fallen ill on the job generally can’t sue their employer if they have agreed to workers’ compensation benefits, but they can potentially sue a liable third party, and that third party may then, in turn, sue the employer, depending on the employer’s contractual obligations.
 For example, if the employer has signed a contract with the third party that indemnifies and holds harmless the third party from lawsuits, then the third party can bring a “third party over action” (also called “third party action over”) lawsuit against the employer.

 - Example: A general contractor signs a contract with the property owner of a construction project that indemnifies the owner from liabilities that may arise from the contractor’s work on the project.
 An employee of a contracting firm gets severely injured when a steel beam from the ceiling of the building site falls on him.
 Although workers’ compensation covers most of his medical bills and lost wages from missing work, the employee also sues the property owner for neglecting to maintain adequate safety standards on the construction site.
 Because of the contract signed with the contracting firm that indemnifies him from liability arising from the contractor’s work on the project, the property owner then files a lawsuit against the contracting firm to recover the losses from the employee’s lawsuit.
 Employers Liability Insurance will cover the general contractor’s legal defense and any judgments and settlements from the property owner’s lawsuit.